-Rice, a Republican, was the representative for Massachusetts's 10th congressional district from 1885 to 1887.
+Rice was the representative for Massachusetts’s 10th congressional district and was a Republican.
+He served from 1885 to 1887.

 From Oct 1877 to Mar 1887, Rice missed 597 of 1,805 roll call votes, which is 33.1%.
 This is on par with the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 |Dec 1880-Mar 1881||119||29||24.4%||56th|